SaladTechnologies/salad-kitchen-docs/content/docs/guides/your-pc/619-improve-internet-speed-container-jobs.md

 title: How to Improve Internet Speed for Container Jobs
 ---

-# How to Improve Internet Speed for Container Jobs

 Container Jobs require a minimum amount of bandwidth to run properly, and the better your internet speed, the more jobs your machine may qualify for.
 Here's our recommendations for improving your internet speed.